Public engagement at the IEU

 We have exciting plans for the next festival, including partnering with a shopping centre and community groups.

 Einstein’s Garden – Green Man Music Festival

-Using schools engagement we hope to make lasting impressions on local school groups and inspire the next generation of health and computational researchers.
-By showcasing the career paths of our own researchers who come to the MRC IEU from diverse backgrounds including mathematics, computer sciences, statistics and medicine we’re able to present pupils with alternative routes into careers in health sciences.
+Through school engagement we hope to make lasting impressions on local school students and inspire the next generation of health and computational researchers.
+By showcasing the career paths of our own researchers who come to the MRC IEU from diverse backgrounds including mathematics, computer sciences, statistics and medicine, we present students with alternative routes into careers in health sciences.
 We also demonstrate that researchers are normal human beings – not Einstein-like nerds!

 Over the years we’ve developed a series of workshops and engagement activities that are suitable for school students of all ages, many involving hands-on participation through engagement with our giant wooden models.
 We always aim for plenty of laughter.
 If you would like us to visit your school, please contact firstname.lastname@example.org.